Prostitution in Cambodia: Child sex tourism

 Cambodia has child sex tourism present.
 Some children are sold by their own parents, others are lured by what they think are legitimate job offers like waitressing.
 Pimps are reported to imprison young children who are virgins, not putting them to work until they have been presented to a series of bidders such as high-ranking military officers, politicians, businessmen and foreign tourists.
 Young girls working in brothels are in effect sex slaves.
 They receive no money, only food, and there are armed guards to stop them from running away.

 Children are often held captive, beaten, and starved to force them into prostitution.
 The United States Immigration and Customs Enforcement Agency has extradited American sex tourists back home for prosecution.
 Vietnamese child prostitutes make up one third of child prostitutes in Cambodia, and Cambodian brothels employ girls and women from Vietnam.

 Foreign prostitutes in Cambodia

-Unofficial estimates in 2005 suggest there are as many as 15,000 prostitutes in Phnom Penh, and that up to 35% of them have been smuggled into Cambodia from China or Vietnam, mostly from the southwestern provinces of Vietnam (Long An, An Giang, Song Be, Kien Giang, Dong Thap, Can Tho and Ho Chi Minh City).
+Russian, Vietnamese, Thai prostitutes also work in Cambodia.
+Unofficial estimates in 2005 suggest there are as many as 15,000 prostitutes in Phnom Penh, and that up to 35% of them have been smuggled into Cambodia from Vietnam, mostly from the southwestern provinces of Vietnam (Long An, An Giang, Song Be, Kien Giang, Dong Thap, Can Tho and Ho Chi Minh City).
+Many Vietnanese child prostitutes are enslaved in brothels in Phnom Penh, Cambodia.